Cities. Migration. Justice.

 Previously, I've been a staff writer at CQ Roll Call, covering immigration policy on The Hill, and beyond.
 I have also worked at CityLab, which was then The Atlantic's website about cities.
 I also curated CityLab's bi-weekly culture newsletter, Navigator.

-My work ranges from exclusive reportage, investigative data dives, award-winning features, in-depth policy analyses, to essays and cultural critique.
+My work ranges from exclusive reportage, investigative data dives, award-winning features, and in-depth policy analyses, to essays and cultural critique.

 Check out my newsletter, Eyes emoji on migration, in which I distill what I'm reading on the subjects I cover.

 WHERE ARE YOU FROM?

 That's a complicated question for many immigrants and people of color.
 But here's my short answer: I grew up in New Delhi, India; I came to America for college in 2006; I have had the privilege of living in many cities around the world: Philadelphia, Chicago, and briefly, London.
 For the last several years, I have called Washington, D.C. home.

 WHERE DID YOU GO TO SCHOOL?